DForshner/FSharpExperiments/README.md

 # FSharpExperiments

-A motley collection of snippets, language idioms, algorithms, puzzles, and exploratory code.
+This is an archive of exploratory (A.K.A. throw away) code.
+Nothing here is has been tested or used in a real system so use at your own risk.